BELLILMohamedNadir/E-COMMERCE/README.md

 | id        | `Long`   | **Required**|

 ## Note
-You need to add the bearer token to each request, except for the register and authentication requests
+1- You need to add the bearer token to each request, except for the register and authentication requests

+2- Set your database configuration